 The Cousins Center will also be home to the Q. William Hammack, Jr. School of Business.

-The building’s fundraising campaign, currently in its initial phases, is co-chaired by alumni Tim Tassopoulos ’81, president and chief operating officer of Chick-fil-A, Inc. and Cameron Bready ’94, chief financial officer of Global Payments.
+The building’s fundraising campaign is co-chaired by alumni Tim Tassopoulos ’81, president and chief operating officer of Chick-fil-A, Inc. and Cameron Bready ’94, chief financial officer of Global Payments.

 The Cousins family has a long history of involvement and support in Atlanta and at Oglethorpe University—a relationship that has grown and thrived through Ike’s son, Tom Cousins.
 Mr. Cousins, a legendary real estate and philanthropic leader in Atlanta, founded the East Lake Foundation, which helped to revitalize Atlanta’s East Lake neighborhood.